How Can We Help?

 Modeling Coaxial Cables

 Coaxial transmission lines can be modeled implicitly, as explained in previous articles.
 To define a coaxial cable, one needs to know its characteristic impedance (Z0), velocity factor (VF), length, parameters that model losses (K0, K1, K2, etc.), and the shunt admittances at each end (Y1 and Y2).
 Additionally, each end or port of the line must be connected to the center of a wire segment.
 In this implicit model, the electromagnetic interaction between the coaxial cable shield and the wire structure is neglected, and the line ends impose boundary conditions on the voltage and current in the connected segments.
-However, in certain scenarios, a current can be induced that flows through the outside of the coaxial cable shield, known as common mode current, and this current cannot be neglected.
+However, in certain scenarios, a current can be induced that flows through the outside of the coaxial cable shield, known as common-mode current, and this current cannot be neglected.
 To address this, a hybrid model is used, which is explained in detail below.

 In the hybrid model, the internal behavior of a coaxial cable is implicitly modeled using its parameters such as Z0, VF, length, etc. On the other hand, the outer shield is modeled by adding a wire that must be divided into segments like the rest of the structure, Fig. 1.
 This additional wire considers the current induced outside the coaxial cable shield.